Ecwid/ecwid-api-docs/includes/_jsapi.md

 Name | Type | Description
 ---- | ---- | -----------
-newProductList | boolean | `true` if [new product listing](https://developers.ecwid.com/api-documentation/look-and-design#new-product-listing) is enabled in a store. `false` otherwise newDetailsPage | boolean | `true` if new product details page is enabled in a store. `false` otherwise
+newProductList | boolean | `true` if [new product listing](https://developers.ecwid.com/api-documentation/look-and-design#new-product-listing) is enabled in a store. `false` otherwise newDetailsPage | boolean | `true` if new product details page is enabled in a store. `false` otherwise.
+[Learn more](https://www.ecwid.com/blog/ecwid-features-digest-spring-2018.html#newstorefront) customerLoginByLink | boolean | `true` if customers log in to store by link. `false` otherwise.
+[Learn more](https://support.ecwid.com/hc/en-us/articles/115003429065-Managing-customers#customerlogin) newCartPage | boolean | `true` if latest version of the cart page is enabled for store.
+Is always `true` when `newCheckoutPage` is also `true`. `false` otherwise.
+[Learn more](https://www.ecwid.com/blog/whats-new-in-your-ecwid-store-summer-18.html#cp) newCheckoutPage | boolean | `true` if latest version of the checkout process is enabled in a store. `false` otherwise

 ### Get opened page info